You are here:

 Research Project Grants (RPGs)

-- The payline for competing R01 applications will be through the percentile of 12.0.
+- The payline for competing R01 applications will be paid through the percentile 12.0.

-- The payline for competing R01 applications from new investigators will be through the percentile of 15.0.
+- The payline for competing R01 applications from new investigators will be paid through the percentile 17.0.

-- The payline for competing R21 applications will be through the percentile of 12.0.
+- The payline for competing R21 applications will be paid through the percentile 12.0.

-- The payline for R15 applications will be through the priority score 20.
+- The payline for R15 applications will be paid through the percentile 6.0.

 - A pool of funds has been set aside for selective payment.
 Applications chosen for select pay are those that do not fall within the current percentile payline, but which are deemed to have particular relevance to the Institute's scientific and health priorities.
 Projects to be funded on this basis are recommended by Institute staff and/or Advisory Council members.
 Applicants may not apply for select pay consideration.
 Final decisions are made by the Director, NIAMS, following staff discussion.

-- SBIR applications will be paid through the priority score of 26.
+- The payline for SBIR applications will be paid through the priority score 34.

-- STTR applications will be paid through the priority score of 26.
+- The payline for STTR applications will be paid through the priority score 29.

 Research Career Awards

-- K99 applications will be paid through the priority score of 17.
+- K99 applications will be paid through the priority score 28.

-- The payline for research training fellowships (F31, F32, and F33) will be through the priority score 24.
+- The payline for research training fellowships (F31, F32, and F33) will be paid through a priority score of 22.

-- The payline for institutional training applications (T32) will be through the priority score 17.
+- The payline for institutional training applications (T32) will be paid through the priority score 20.